 One general rule is to group components by their base functions.
 For example, high-speed digital communication parts should be separated from other analog parts, and power management components should also be separated from the two.
 This goes back to the point mentioned earlier, where noisy signals should be separated from highly sensitive ones.
 It is also wise to keep your power ground and control ground separate for each power supply stage.
 If necessary, only have them together if they are near the end of your supply path.
 A small impedance path can be used to reduce the risk of any power circuit interference if you have placed your ground plane in the middle layer.
 This will help protect your control signals.
 Bittele also recommends keeping your digital and analog ground separate.
 In order to reduce capacitive coupling from having a large ground plane and the lines routed above and below it, it is wise to keep your digital ground only crossed by digital lines, and likewise for analog ground and analog lines.

 A third rule involves the orientation of your parts.
 All the pin 1 markers for your IC’s should be aligned in the same direction.
 This makes for efficient assembly processes and reduces the chances for any placement mistakes.
-Information on how to indicate placement orientation of diodes and LEDs on your PCBs can be found here.
+Information on how to indicate placement orientation of diodes and LEDs on your PCBs can be found how to indicate placement orientation of diodes leds on pcbs.
 Similar components should be oriented in the same direction for the same reason.
 When wave soldering is to be used, be sure to consider not having smaller components in positions near larger components where they could become shadowed by the larger ones, resulting in weak or unsoldered connections with those smaller parts.
 Generally, you want the smaller parts to be soldered first as much as possible when passing through the wave.
 It is also usually best for board-to-wire connectors to be placed near the edge of the board.
 This is especially true if the wire needs to be screwed on.
 It will make your board look more organized, and it prevents unwanted contact with other components on the PCB.